mauch/KATObitPipe/README.md

 Run the Calibration Pipeline
 ----------------------------

 Once the Obit environment is setup, usually using `source setup.sh` with `setup.sh` containing environment variables pointing to the appropriate location of the Obit installation (see [setup.sh](/setup.sh) for an example).
-KATObitPipe should be installed as above you can run the calibration script with
+KATObitPipe should be installed as above.
+After this you can run the calibration script from anywhere.

+You will need disk space in the current working directory where you run the script to store the data as it is copied over from the archive, a typical 8 hour, 4096 channel, 8s dump observation will require approx 1.5 TB of disk space for processing.

+In your desired run location you run the calibration script with:

 ```
 	$ KATCalPipe.py RDB